daraperini/formulario-cadastro-alurabooks/README.md

 * JavaScript
 * API ViaCEP

-*As the layout was provided by the school the images of the page might not be available*
+*As the layout was provided by the school the images of the page might not be available.*

 *(Alura is a Brazilian technology school and for acessibility reasons this code is in Portuguese)*